 The recommended plan of attack?
 Top-to-bottom, left-to-right.
 "I always start [in the upstairs bathroom]," Romero says.
 "It's a good place to leave supplies."
 For each task, start at the highest point in the room (if dusting, this might mean high shelves), and move from left to right across the room.
 This way, you don't miss anything, and you won't accidentally knock dust onto already-cleaned lower shelves.

 Step 1: Dust

-Step 2: Furniture Fabric
+Step 2: Clean Furniture Fabric

-Step 3: Mirrors and Glass
+Step 3: Clean Mirrors and Glass

-Wipe down mirrors and windows throughout the house.
-Pro tip: Using one wet and one dry microfiber cloth won't leave streaks.
+Pro cleaning tip: Using one wet and one dry microfiber cloth won't leave streaks.

 Pro cleaning tip: Be sure to wipe down all places that fingers touch, like door handles, light switches, TV remotes and phones.
-"Those are the places that people forget, and they really hold germs," says Payne.
+"Those are the places that people forget, and they really hold germs," Payne says.

-Step 5: Kitchen and Bathroom
+Step 5: Spray Bathrooms and Kitchen

-Pro cleaning tip: "I always do bathroom floors on my hands and knees with a microfiber cloth and cleanser," says Romero.
-"That's how I know that I got every corner, even behind toilets, and that they're 100% disinfected."
+Pro cleaning tip: "I always do bathroom floors on my hands and knees with a microfiber cloth and cleanser.
+That's how I know that I got every corner, even behind toilets, and that they're 100% disinfected," Romero says.